 It's hard to believe spring is just around the corner.
-As I write this, the high for the day is expected to get to almost eighty degrees and just a few days later another cold snap will descend on us.
-My maple tree is confused.
-It wants to bud already.
-Other trees, plants, flowers and allergies will soon all bloom again.
+Trees, plants, flowers, and allergies will soon all bloom again.
 And, unfortunately, so will tornadoes.
 Below I have included some spring related safety and security tips to help keep you and your family safe and secure.